DevExpress-Examples/deprecated-reporting-document-viewer-report-designer-asp-net-core-with-react/Readme.md

 5. The client application opens the browser at http://localhost:3000/.
 It displays the **Document Viewer** with the **Products** report.

 6. Navigate to the **JS\react-report-designer** folder that is the client part's root folder.
+Open the src\App.js file and change the port number in the **host** setting to the back-end application's port.

 7. Open the console and run the following command: